Yep, you read that right — it’s totally possible to make an international call from the US to Germany using the tech and tools you already own.

 - Sign up for as many US, Canadian, or North American toll-free numbers as your team needs

-- Call and text domestically for free; enjoy unlimited calling and texting to anyone in the US or Canada
+- Call and text domestically for free; enjoy free calling and texting to anyone in the US or Canada

 - Tools like call recording to help you have a clear communication trail